dkovacs24/ReviOS_faq/docs/after-install.md

 ## The "Do not close the window, otherwise your system won't work properly" window not closing

-Make sure you did not selected a character in the command prompt (a white rectangle).
+Make sure you did not select a character in the command prompt (a white rectangle).
 This pauses the running of the script.
 Press Esc or Enter, and the script will continue.

 ---